ngowran/sustain-react-quickstart/README.md

 ![Logo](https://i.imgur.com/ZXtVTw8.png)

-# Sustain.life Personal Calculator API ReactJS Quickstart
+# Sustain.Life – Personal Emissions Calculator API ReactJS Quickstart

-This Quickstart is a guide on how to interact with our API from a ReactJS frontend.
+This quickstart is a guide on how to interact with our API from a ReactJS frontend.

 ## Features

-- Calculates carbon emissions based on different factors.
+- Calculates personal carbon emissions based on:
+• Utilities
+• Waste
+• Travel
+• Services
+• What you buy, and more

 ## Installation